MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started-trial.md

 1. Select **Create**.

-It takes a moment to complete the environment setup.
-After setting up the trial, you're redirected to your new environment.
-You can now explore the app with fictitious data.
+It takes a few moments to complete the environment setup.
+After completion, you're redirected to the demo environment or the industry demo you choose in the step above.
+You can now explore the app with read-only demo data.
+To add your own data to the environment, see [Create scenario-specific demo data in your own environment](#create-scenario-specific-demo-data-in-your-own-environment).

 :::image type="content" source="media/trial-environment.png" alt-text="Screenshot of a newly created trial environment.":::